Skip to content

 # Use Gemini CLI

-No API key environment variable is needed for CLI runtimes — authentication is handled by the respective CLI tool.
+No API key environment variable is needed for source-review CLI runtimes because authentication is handled by the respective CLI tool.
+Codex live target scans use the direct ChatGPT Codex provider, so they require PWNKIT_CHATGPT_OAUTH_REFRESH_TOKEN rather than the Codex CLI wrapper.